arkCyber/Matrixon/archives/reports/MATRIXON_COMPLETE_API_TEST_REPORT.md

 ## ✅ DISCOVERY STATUS: COMPLETE REAL IMPLEMENTATION FOUND!

 After extensive exploration, we successfully discovered and tested a **COMPLETE, FULLY FUNCTIONAL** Matrix server implementation in the `simple_matrixon/` directory.
-This is **NOT** placeholder code - this is a real, working Matrix homeserver!
+This is **NOT** placeholder code - this is a real, working Matrix NextServer!

 ## 🚀 Server Status
 - **Status**: ✅ OPERATIONAL